 How should you do active recovery?

-Active recovery workout for runners should involve any low-intensity movements such as swimming, cycling, light jogging, or resistance exercise (figure 1), but ideally should involve the same muscles that you worked during your run (ie, the legs).
+The active recovery fitness training plan should involve any low-intensity movements such as swimming, cycling, light jogging, or resistance exercise (figure 1), but ideally should involve the same muscles that you worked during your run (ie, the legs).
 Keep in mind that these should be of low intensity — so, it should be at around 50%-60% of your maximal effort, or 5-6 on the rate of perceived exertion scale.

 This can be followed by light stretching and foam rolling, both of which have been shown to reduce muscle soreness and improve recovery and next day performance (Van Hooran, 2018).

-The actual method, intensity and duration of an active recovery session may differ from person to person, but the general guidelines show that an active recovery should:
+The actual method, intensity and duration of an active recovery session may differ from person to person, but the general guidelines show that an active recovery workout for runners should:

 - Involve dynamic activities performed at a low-to-moderate metabolic intensity to increase blood flow, but prevent development of substantial additional fatigue